isomerpages/pa-corp/_our-programmes/Community Arts.md

 ### PAssionArts Volunteer Corps
 <img style="height:300px;width:400px"  align="left" src="/images/Our%20Programmes/commarts-volunteer.jpg"><br><br><br><br><br><br><br><br><br>

 Want to make a difference through Arts and Culture?
-Join us as volunteers today!
+Join us as a volunteer today!

 **How can you volunteer?**